euroblaze/CRM2Project/spec.md

 If certain fields are missing or improperly filled by Salespeople, a PM can "return them to CRM" and seek clarifications.
 This happens by changing the status of the dataset to "Sales Revision".
 A message is posted in the CRM-Chatter, and an Activity is posted for the Salesperson with a list of missing items as a checkbox list.
 PM is able to mark the fields that are missing or incorrectly filled out (which are listed in the Salesperson's Activity list).

-### ~3.4 Communication Module
+### 3.4 Communication Module
-This module will facilitate communication between salespeople and project managers.
+~This module will facilitate communication between salespeople and project managers.
 It will allow project managers to request clarification from salespeople by generating checklists of data fields that require additional information.~

 ### 3.5 Plausibility Check Module
 This module will validate customer requirements collected in the pre-sales phase by performing plausibility checks.
 Only validated data will be allowed to be transferred to the Projects Module.
+It is possible to describe the fields in FormBuilder, while marking them as mandatory or not.

 ### 3.6 Data Integration Module
 This module will ensure that the data collected by the Form Builder Module is consistent and compatible between the Sales Module and the Projects Module.
+Consider the 3 options of:

+- Adding fields to CRM model
+- Adding fields to Projects model
+- Creating a completely new model in which the FormBuilder inputs are managed.

 ## 4. External Interfaces
 The Odoo-based solution will use Odoo version 15's API to communicate with other systems and services, as well as to ensure compatibility with the existing Odoo infrastructure.